If you have a sprinkler head you would like removed, you can simply cap it off. Capping a sprinkler head is easy using the following steps.

 Step 3 - Install the Cap

 With the sprinkler head removed, you should see just the riser coming up from the irrigation line.
 Use a damp towel to clean the threads of the riser.
 Now, add Teflon tape to the threads, wrapping the tape two or three times.
 This will help ensure water does not leak out.
 Your cap should be the same width as the riser.
-Twist the cap onto the end, and add enough force so that it is as tight as possible.
+Twist the cap onto the end, and add enough force so it is as tight as possible.

 For a dead end cap, use PVC cutters to cut the pipe just past the sprinkler head fitting.
 Leave enough space for the cap to go onto the pipe, and clean the pipe with PVC primer.
 After allowing it to dry, apply PVC cement to the outside of the pipe and the inside of the cap, then quickly twist the cap onto the end of the pipe.